 Psalm 85:10 ESV Steadfast love and faithfulness meet; righteousness and peace kiss each other.

-This verse from Psalms almost brings me to tears today.
-I never could have imagined my marriage in it, but today the words leapt from the Bible into my heart.
+Finding this verse from Psalms almost brought me to tears.
+Never could I have imagined my marriage in it, but the words leapt from the Bible into my heart.

-I never thought I would celebrate being beautifully taken for granted, yet today on our 9th anniversary, while the words, “I love you” are more poignant than ever, hearing him say, “I know” means even more.
+I never thought I would celebrate being beautifully taken for granted, yet on our 9th anniversary, the words, “I love you” were more poignant than ever, hearing him say, “I know” meant even more.